Friends of Rocky Top

 FORTs goals are to

-Increase public awareness of DTG landfill operations and threat to Rocky Top through public outreach tools & media relations
+Increase public awareness statewide of DTG's operations and how they pose an environmental threat to Rocky Top and other sites through public outreach tools and media relations

 Increase FORT membership through public outreach and raising community awareness